Intracranial hemorrhage

-Intracranial hemorrhage (ICH) refers to any form of bleeding within the skull.
+Intracranial hemorrhage (ICH) is bleeding within the skull.
 It can result from trauma, vascular abnormalities, hypertension, or other medical conditions.
 ICH is broadly categorized into several subtypes based on the location of the bleed: intracerebral hemorrhage (including intraparenchymal and intraventricular hemorrhages), subarachnoid hemorrhage, epidural hemorrhage, and subdural hematoma.
 Each subtype has distinct causes, clinical features, and treatment approaches.

 Epidemiology

 Acute, spontaneous intracranial hemorrhage (ICH) is the second most common form of stroke, affecting approximately 2 million people worldwide each year.
 In the United States, intracranial hemorrhage accounts for about 20% of all cerebrovascular accidents, with an incidence of approximately 20 cases per 100,000 people annually.
 Intracranial hemorrhages is diagnosed more frequently in men and individuals over the age of 55, with incidence increasing with age.
 In low-income countries, the risk is higher, potentially due to reduced access to healthcare and limited education about primary prevention.

 Risk factors and causes

 Intracranial hemorrhage (ICH) may be classified as either traumatic or non-traumatic (spontaneous).
 Traumatic causes include head trauma resulting from falls, vehicular accidents, or physical assault.
 Non-traumatic causes are more varied and often related to underlying conditions.
 Chronic hypertension is the most common non-traumatic cause, particularly in deep brain structures such as the basal ganglia, thalamus, pons, and posterior fossa.
 Other spontaneous causes include cerebral amyloid angiopathy, especially among the elderly, as well as bleeding disorders such as hemophilia and thrombocytopenia, vascular malformations like arteriovenous malformation (AVMs), and brain tumors.

 The use of anticoagulant or antiplatelet medications, such as warfarin and aspirin, has been associated with increased hematoma volume and expansion.
 Illicit drug use, particularly cocaine and methamphetamine, can cause abrupt spikes in blood pressure leading to vessel rupture and subsequent hemorrhage.

 Additional risk factors that increase the likelihood of intracranial hemorrhage include smoking, heavy alcohol consumption, advanced age, a family history of stroke, diabetes, hyperlipidemia, obesity, and sedentary lifestyle.
 Hypertension remains the most prevalent and well-established risk factor, contributing to over 60% of primary bleeds.